blinkletter/UsingGAMESS/_build/html/_sources/1_Setup.md

   `<key>NSHighResolutionCapable</key>` <br>
   `<string>False</string>`

-This will avoid a scaling problem with the high-resolution screens on modern Apple computers.
-It will force the program to operate in old-fashioned regular resolution.
+Find the application icon and right-click on it.
+Select Show package Contents from the drop-down menu. navigate and find the info.plist file and open it to make your changes.
+Back it up before you do so.
+This will force the program to operate in old-fashioned regular resolution.
 It is an old program and expects old screens.

-On *MacOS 11* and earlier, you can check a box in the `Get Info` menu item of *wxMacMolPlt* for `Open in Low Resolution.` Apple deprecated this option and eliminated it in *MacOS 12*, hence the **awkward word-around** above.
+On *MacOS 11* and earlier, you can check a box in the `Get Info` menu item of *wxMacMolPlt* for `Open in Low Resolution.` Apple deprecated this option and eliminated it in *MacOS 12*, hence the **awkward work-around** above.
 I have no idea what the new “Apple Silicon” macs will do with this.
 Buy me a new MacBook and I’ll let you know.
 ```

 ### Using *wxMacMolPlt*